 A lot of chronic illness is preventable.
 Yet, most healthcare services are focused on treating illness rather than on promoting good health; this is a missed opportunity.
-The evidence suggests that we would enjoy much better health and avoid significant healthcare costs, if we were to invest more in prevention.
+Evidence suggests that we would enjoy much better health and avoid significant healthcare costs, if we were to invest more in prevention.
 So how can we achieve this?

-- strengthen the community resources (buildings, people, groups) that underpin health; - invest in services and programmes that reduce the risk of disease (e.g. walking for health or healthy eating classes); - support people to make positive behaviour changes such as taking more physical activity and stopping smoking through community development; - work closely with our GPs, other primary care services such as pharmacies, and our hospitals to improve the health and wellbeing of Shropshire people.
+- strengthen the community resources (buildings, people, groups) that underpin health; - invest in services and programmes that reduce the risk of disease (e.g. walking for health or healthy eating classes); - supporting people through community development to make positive behaviour changes such as being more physically active and stopping smoking; - work closely with our GPs, other primary care services such as pharmacies, and our hospitals to improve the health and wellbeing of Shropshire people.

 Support from health and care services doesn't just help individuals to overcome a problem, but helps to stop it from happening again.
 This might mean supporting people who have had a fall to increase their physical activity and strengthen their balance so that they are less likely to fall in the future.
-In order to develop services to work in a way that prevents ill health we need to take action at an earlier stage.
+In order to prevent ill health we need to take action at an earlier stage.